The Hope Diamond is the most famous diamond in the world. Its large size (over 45 carats) and deep blue color make it instantly recognizable.

 Or, take my friend Phil.
 He owns a toy store in Michigan.
 Toy stores aren’t all that unusual, but Phil’s is.
 For one thing, he offers a toy lending service to local schools.
 Teachers can come in and choose from a selection of toys — for free.

 His staff carries lists of favorite toys in their pockets, so they can help confused customers make the right selection.
 They don’t push the newest toy or the most expensive, instead they recommend the toys that are most appropriate.
 His customers know this, and trust him even more for it.
-(Sometimes, he even sends free toys to his friends; my nephew loves his Matchbox trucks, and guess who’s his favorite aunt).
+(Sometimes, he even sends free toys to his friends; my nephew loves the Matchbox trucks Phil sent me, and guess who’s his favorite aunt).